-1 This risk framework was most recently approved by the Pension Committee on Sept.
-18 30, 2019 as part of its approval of the SIPP.
+This risk framework was most recently approved by the Pension Committee on Sept.
+23, 2020 as part

-Active Risk Zone Active Risk (in basis points) Maximum Allowed Time in Zone Required Response and Communication Protocol Notification and Analysis Zone ("Watch") 150 < Active Risk ≤ 175 6 months As soon as practical, UTAM President will notify IC Chair(s).
+Active Risk Zone Active Risk (in basis points) Maximum Allowed Time in Zone Required Response and Communication Protocol Target Zone ("Normal") -50 ≤ Active Risk ≤ 150 No limit Normal operating range for Active Risk.
+Notification and Analysis Zone ("Watch") 150 < Active Risk ≤ 175 6 months As soon as practical, UTAM President will notify IC Chair(s).
 At the next regularly scheduled IC meeting, UTAM President will report the reasons for the elevated risk and indicate potential steps for reduction should risk rise to the Mitigation Zone.
 If risk returns to the Target Zone, the IC will be informed at its next regularly scheduled meeting.
 If risk remains in the Watch zone for 6 consecutive months it will cause an escalation to the Mitigation Zone.
 Mitigation Zone ("Alert") Active Risk > 175 1 month As soon as practical, UTAM President will notify the IC Chair(s).
 UTAM will immediately initiate steps to return risk to the Target Zone.
 At the next regularly scheduled IC meeting, UTAM President will report the reasons for the elevated risk and describe the actions taken to reduce risk and any further planned action.

-Reporting of breaches will occur as soon as the risk measure has been validated based on existing operational processes.
+^{} Reporting of breaches will occur as soon as the risk measure has been validated based on existing operational processes.